darcyabjones/resbaz-perth-2019-python/README.md

 Instructions for installing a bash terminal are available at the [software carpentry shell lesson](http://swcarpentry.github.io/shell-novice/setup.html).
 Instructions for installing Python 3 using [Anaconda](https://www.anaconda.com/distribution/) are available at the [software carpentry python lesson](http://swcarpentry.github.io/python-novice-gapminder/setup/).

+**Windows users may need to perform a few extra steps to get Anaconda working with Git Bash.**
+By default the Windows Anaconda installer doesn't add Anaconda to your `PATH` variable.
+This `PATH` variable is like an "address book" that terminals can go to look for software they can use.
+[This article from DataCamp](https://www.datacamp.com/community/tutorials/installing-anaconda-windows) has a good tutorial for configuring the `PATH` variable and getting git bash to work with Anaconda with Windows 8 and 10.
+Windows 7 users can follow most of those instructions, but the place to access and change the environment variables is different.
+[This blog post has the directions to set environment variables for Windows 7](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx).

-The full anaconda installation already installs all of the packages we will use.
+The full Anaconda installation already installs all of the packages we will use.
 If you install the "miniconda" version, you'll also need to install the python packages separately.

 Open up Git Bash or your terminal and enter: